henrydinh/Title-Generator/README.md

 # Title Generator
-Outputs a relevant title given an article as input.
+Outputs a relevant title given an article as input using the TextRank algorithm.

 ### Usage
 ```